iandunn/no-build-tools-no-problems/readme.md

 You can run the same `source/` scripts in production if you'd like.
 For smaller projects, or new-to-JS devs, that can be a great entry point.

-As your project grows, you may want to add a build step to optimize performance or support older browsers.
-It's optional, though.
+If that's where you're at, you can `rm .gitignore babel.config.js package.json package-lock.json`, and revel in how tidy your root folder is.

+If you're building a large project, or need to support older browsers, then you can add a build step for production files.
+You'll still be able to develop locally without any tooling, though.

 1. Change `USE_BUILD_STEP` in `plugin.php` to `true`
+1. Set `WP_ENVIRONMENT_TYPE` to `production` in your production server's `wp-config.php` or envvar, and to `local` in your dev environment.
 1. `npm install`
 1. `npm run build`
 1. Deal with all the normal build tool problems 😞🙁😖🥃😩😢🥃😭😡🥃🤬🥃🥃🥃🥱🛌💤